vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 research problem for a large part of the morning and early afternoon and was running late, having already accumulated a huge cyclic personal chores backlog.

+## 2026-08-02: skipped all exercises

+On Sunday 2026-08-02, I skipped all exercises to make time for meal prep in the afternoon, since I had run out of cooked vegetables.